-If you are a Business Owner or Executive and your Company has a benefit plan, your Company could pay for your uninsured Medical or Dental Expenses.
+If you are a Business Owner or Executive, your Company could pay for your uninsured Medical or Dental Expenses.

 This may also include excess Paramedical coverage (i.e. Chiropractor, Massage, Physiotherapy, Speech Therapy, Psychologist, etc), Glasses or Contact Lenses, and many other Medical and Dental items considered eligible under the Income Tax Act.